tlswg/tls13-spec/draft-ietf-tls-tls13.md

 correct.
 Once a side has sent its Finished message and received and validated the Finished message from its peer, it may begin to send and receive application data over the connection.
-This data will be protected under keys derived from the hs_master_secret (see
+This data will be protected under keys derived from the hs_master_secret2 (see
 {{cryptographic-computations}}.

 Structure of this message: